Editor’s Note: This article was originally published October 23, 2020 and last updated February 9, 2022.

 It’s a special night if it begins at Umi, a favorite in Atlanta for their sexy atmosphere and fresh sushi.
 The cocktails are also impeccable, and for dessert you absolutely have to order the ultra fluffy green tea souffle, served piping hot and with a perfectly matcha-y hot sauce.
 They’ve got social distancing measures in place as well as a new, elegant covered patio.

 There’s no shortage of fantastic steakhouses in Atlanta, but don’t forget about Marcel in West Midtown.
-The restaurant has one of the best ambiances in the city, making the splurge totally worth it time after time.
-The lobster risotto is heaven in your mouth and the baked Alaska is a true showstopper.
+The restaurant has one of the sexiest interiors in the city, making the splurge totally worth it time after time.
+The lobster risotto is heaven in your mouth, and the baked Alaska is a true showstopper.

 This James Beard award winning spot in Atlanta by Chefs/Owners Anne Quatrano and Clifford Harrison has a simple but approachable, prix fixe four-course menu.
 The space is absolutely gorgeous, with seasonal contemporary American cuisine made from ingredients sourced fresh and organic from the owners’ farm, Summerland.
-You can also get Bacchanalia at home at this time if you’re more comfortable staying in.
+You can also get Bacchanalia for a Valentine’s Day feast at home at this time if you’re more comfortable staying in.
 Fun fact, Bacchanalia was also featured on Season 1 of the hit Netflix show Queer Eye!

 Dimly lit and timeless, Bones is truly a five-star experience.
 Every sizzling steak that waltzes out of the Bones’ kitchen is tender and delicious.
 One of the “go-to” longstanding establishments in the city, Bones’ lives by “if it ain’t broke, don’t fix it.”
 The service is always impeccable, and the sides are positively mouthwatering.
 Try the lobster bisque!

 Every trip to Gunshow is a new experience.
 Celebrity chef Kevin Gillespie takes the fun of dim sum dining and makes it high end, so you’ll sit back and relax and choose from the menu items rolling through the dining room on carts.
-However, due to COVID-19, the experience is a little different these days with a fixed price menu that’s every bit as delicious.
 Their menu currently includes an eclectic collection of old fashioned banana pudding, kimchi mussel pancake, beef cheek pastrami and crispy pork belly.